Issue 1 | Bayesian thinking, building base rates with IRIS 2025 & cyber prediction markets

 🔍 GenAI Prompt:

 From Table 1 on p.
-16, extract the median (50th percentile) and extreme (95th percentile) loss values for organizations in the $100M–$1B revenue range.
+16, extract the median (50th percentile) and high-end (95th percentile) loss values for organizations in the $100M–$1B revenue range.

 Use Case 4: Factor in Sector Risk Trajectory